How parties can encourage voting participation

 Overseas voters can return their voting papers by:

 Overseas votes returned using the overseas upload need to be received by the Commission before 7pm on election day.
-Postal votes need to be postmarked in another country before or on the day before election day and received by the Commission before noon on the Tuesday 10 days after the election.
+Votes need to be received by the overseas voting place by 4pm local time on the day before election day.

 More information about voting from overseas is available at vote.nz.